 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - More affordable: Was introduced into a lower priced category (57 percent cheaper at launch).

 - More modern: Reflects 4 years and 5 months of technical progress since the 1DC launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50S is the clear winner of the contest (14 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the GFX 50S is the clear winner of the contest (18 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D C vs Fujifilm GFX 50S